not-elm/bevy-input-sequence/README.md

 # bevy-input-sequence

-This crate recognizes input sequences from keyboard and gamepad.
+Detect input sequences from the keyboard or a gamepad.

 # Use Cases